How to Set Tie Dye in Fabric

 Before you wear and wash your tie dye projects, use this how to set fabric dye tutorial to ensure that all your beautiful colors do not run.

 Since tie dye projects involve lots of wear and tear after the fact, the aftercare of a tie dye project is almost as important of a skill as those crazy, cool tie dye techniques you use to create stunning tie dye designs.
 If you cannot keep your tie dye from fading, it can be hard to show off those artistic skills.
 While it is important to learn how to wash your tie dye shirts after the fact (and for the rest of their brightly-colored lives), these techniques can prove fruitless if you do not know how to set fabric dye into your tie dye projects after you've learned how to tie dye.

 In general, if you are using quality tie dye product for your projects, fading should not present too much of an issue.
 Despite this, it is still a smart idea to take precautionary measures.
 This is especially true if you are creating tie dye projects with kids.
 Kids can wear out clothing quickly and with gusto.
 They also become attached to things they created on their own.
 Using these methods to prevent tie dye from fading can save you some heartbreak down the line.

 Luckily for you, this process is insanely easy and takes minimal effort.
 Follow the instructions below to learn How to Set Tie Dye in Fabric and prevent your tie dye patterns from fading.
 The full tutorial below tells you everything you need to know about post-tie dye rituals.
-In addition to setting the dye, follow the link below for washing tie dye projects after creating them.
+In addition to setting the dye, be sure to check out some of our favorite tie dye techniques here.